copperwater/xNetHack/doc/xnh-changelog-6.0.md

   wounded a monster is, and obtain the same information from farlook.
 - When disarming a shooting trap, its ammo is placed directly into your inventory.
+- Spheres' explosions are now real explosions, hitting the 8 squares around them and items on the floor in addition to their target.
+Note: real explosions can destroy items!
+- When the player explodes as a sphere, their carried gear is safe from any elemental damage the explosion would normally cause.
+- Flaming and freezing spheres are difficulty 9 (up from 8), and shocking spheres are difficulty 10 (up from 8).

 ### Interface changes